-In 2017, under the formula described above, the compounded annual growth rate of Adjusted EPS was greater than 5%, so 100% of the 2,500 RSUs eligible to vest for Mr. Jones and 100% of the 1,825 RSUs eligible to vest for each of Messrs.
-Booth, Pearce, and Smith were vested, respectively, upon the approval of the Compensation Committee in January 2018.
-As of the Record Date, 2,500 RSUs awarded in January 2017 to Mr. Jones and 1,825 RSUs awarded in January 2017 to each of Messrs.
-Booth, Pearce, and Smith have vested.
+In 2018, under the formula described above, the compounded annual growth rate of Adjusted EPS was greater than 5%, so 100% of the 1,825 RSUs eligible to vest for each of Messrs.
+Booth, Pearce, Smith, and Ulatowski were vested, respectively, upon the approval of the Compensation Committee in January 2019.
+As of the Record Date, 3,650 RSUs awarded in January 2017 to each of Messrs.
+Booth, Pearce, Smith, and Ulatowski have vested.
 The vested RSUs will be distributed on January 30, 2023.

 Annual Cash Awards - Messrs.
-Jones, Booth, Pearce, and Smith are also eligible to receive an annual cash award based on Company performance.
+Booth, Pearce, Smith, and Ulatowski are also eligible to receive an annual cash award based on Company performance.
 Company performance is measured based on the annual increase in economic profit.
 If annual economic profit increases from the prior year, Messrs.
-Jones, Booth, Pearce, and Smith will receive a cash award that will be calculated using the following formula: recipient's base salary multiplied by the dollar increase in annual economic profit divided by \$25 million multiplied by 90%.
+Booth, Pearce, Smith, and Ulatowski will receive a cash award that will be calculated using the following formula: recipient's base salary multiplied by the dollar increase in annual economic profit divided by \$25 million multiplied by 90%.
 If annual economic profit does not increase from the prior year, Messrs.
-Jones, Booth, Pearce, and Smith will not receive a cash award.
-If 2017 annual economic profit had increased by \$25 million, our internal target for this purpose, Mr. Jones would have received a cash award equal to \$652,500 and each of Messrs.
-Booth, Pearce, and Smith would have received a cash award equal to \$472,500.
-Based on the dollar increase in annual economic profit for 2017, Mr. Jones earned a cash award of \$265,852 and Messrs.
-Booth, Pearce, and Smith each earned a cash award of \$192,514, which were paid in February 2018.
+Booth, Pearce, Smith, and Ulatowski will not receive a cash award.
+If 2018 annual economic profit had increased by \$25 million, our internal target for this purpose, each of Messrs.
+Booth, Pearce, Smith, and Ulatowski would have received a cash award equal to \$486,675.
+Based on the dollar increase in annual economic profit for 2018, Messrs.
+Booth, Pearce, Smith, and Ulatowski each earned a cash award of \$662,929, which was paid in February 2019.